Manchester England, UK Travel Guide

 If you visited in summer, consider a winter come back for Manchester's famous Christmas Markets.
 If you missed the Manchester International Festival, plan a future visit during its biennial run.

-If your first visit focused on the city center, return to explore more of Greater Manchester's different districts and surrounding towns.
+If your first visit focused regarding the city center, return to explore more of Greater Manchester's different districts and neighboring towns.

 Dedicate a return trip to a specific interest, such as an extensive football tour, a deep dive into the the scene for craft beer, or exploring specific cultural institutions in more detail.
 Learn a new skill related to your travel, like photography with Skillshare.